The Old Man of Lochnagar: Part One

-The old man loses his grip while attempting to scale the Lochnagar cliff and falls into the loch, where he meets "lagopus Scoticus," a "freshwater variant of Neptune".
+The old man loses his grip while attempting to scale the Lochnagar cliff and falls into the loch, where he meets "lagopus Scoticus", a "freshwater variant of Neptune".
 The man and lagopus Scoticus converse using bubbles which display their thoughts in written text and go hunting for "Loch-haggis" in a "sea-rover" underwater vehicle.
-After the hunt, the old man "feast[s] on Loch-haggis and suffer[s] terribly from wind," before going to sleep "by the side of the loch."
+After the hunt, the old man "feast[s] on Loch-haggis and suffer[s] terribly from wind", before going to sleep beside the loch.

 Part Two

-The old man wakes up with "a slight hangover" then sneezes "so violently that the force directed into the ground act[s] like a rocket and sho[ots] him up, up into the air."
-He ends up on top of Lochnagar but is then swept up by a "large golden eagle" who carries him as far as Balmoral, where he bounces up and down a few times on a trampoline before coming to rest.
-He goes to the fountain and meets "Mr Toad, who happened to have tenancy" there.
-The toad offers help and agrees to take the man back to his cave "before he kn[o]w[s] where he [is]."
+The old man wakes up with "a slight hangover", then sneezes so violently that the force directed into the ground shoots him up into the air.
+He ends up on top of Lochnagar but is then swept up by a golden eagle that carries him as far as Balmoral, where he bounces on a trampoline before coming to rest.
+He goes to the fountain and meets Mr Toad, who happens to have tenancy there.
+The toad offers help and agrees to take the man back to his cave.
 The man goes to sleep.

 Part Three

-Having slept for "several days" the man wakes and goes to use his specially-designed toilet.
+Having slept for "several days" the man wakes and goes to use his specially designed toilet.
 The toilet is so designed that bagpipes are played when it is flushed.
-On the toilet, the man reads books given to him by the Gorms - a race of "friendly little people" who live in "the stone cairns near Lochnagar" - in which they describe their world and promise to invite him to visit "when their research scientists ha[ve] discovered the right formula for a potion which, when drunk, would shrink the old man to the size of the little people."
+On the toilet, the man reads books given to him by the Gorms – a race of "friendly little people" who live in "the stone cairns near Lochnagar" – in which they describe their world and promise to invite him to visit "when their research scientists ha[ve] discovered the right formula for a potion which, when drunk, would shrink the old man to the size of the little people".
 The man decides to go to Loch Muick and calls "twelve cock capercaillie" towards him.
-He harnesses them to a carriage and flies to the loch, landing his craft on the water "like a flying boat."
+He harnesses them to a carriage and flies to the loch, landing his craft on the water "like a flying boat".
 He gives the birds "sugared daddy-long-legs" as a reward.
 The old man then gets two ospreys called "Skean" and "Dhu" to fish trout from the water for him.
 The capercaillie, ospreys and the old man all eat the fish together in the evening, exchanging stories until late at night.